matn7/CS-Notes/src/main/java/compact/CoreJava.md

     int totalValue = entities.stream()
                              .filter(entity -> entity.getValue() > 25)
-                             .map(entity -> entity.getValue() * 2)
+                             .map(entity -> entity.getValue() * 2) // [60, 80, 100]
-                             .reduce(0, Integer::sum);
+                             .reduce(0, Integer::sum); // [240]

     System.out.println("Total value of entities with value greater than 25: " + totalValue);
   }
 }
 ```

-- In this example, a collection of Entity objects is created and stored in the entities List.
+- In this example, a collection of `Entity` objects is created and stored in the entities `List`.
-- The Stream API is then used to perform a series of operations on the entities collection.
+- The `Stream` API is then used to perform a series of operations on the entities collection.
-- The first operation is a `filter` operation, which selects only those entities whose value is greater than 25.
+- The first operation is a `filter()` operation, which selects only those entities whose value is greater than 25.
-- The next operation is a `map` operation, which transforms each selected Entity object by multiplying its value by 2.
+- The next operation is a `map()` operation, which transforms each selected `Entity` object by multiplying its value by 2.
-- Finally, the `reduce` operation is used to find the sum of all elements in the Stream.
+- Finally, the `reduce()` operation is used to find the sum of all elements in the `Stream`.
-- The `reduce` operation takes two arguments: an initial value (in this case, 0), and a BinaryOperator that combines two
+- The `reduce()` operation takes two arguments: an initial value (in this case, 0), and a `BinaryOperator` that combines two
 values into a single value (in this case, `Integer::sum`).
 - The result of the pipeline is the total value of all entities with a value greater than 25.
 - You can add another map operation to the pipeline.
 Here's an example: